 For the parent of an older child, who wants to get a scope that will be of use right into your child's twenties and beyond!

 NOT FOR VERY YOUNG CHILDREN: A bit more care has to be taken with this telescope, it is even more fragile than other Newtonians.
-(See the exposed secondary mirror?)
+(See the exposed secondary mirror?
+Disaster awaits right there for very young fingers!)

-But, there are several reasons why this is an excellent telescope for children over 11 years old.
+But, there are several reasons why this is an excellent telescope for children of 12 years and older.

 1: Although it is large enough to be a 'serious' instrument it is compact in use and packs away into a very safe, secure and small package when not.